-- Students will become familiar with the tools available to them and with how to navigate through the test by taking practice tests and the student tutorial. - For each written response, there is a counter at the bottom of the response box.
+- Students will become familiar with the tools available to them and with how to navigate through the test by taking practice tests and the student tutorial. - For each response, there is a counter at the bottom of the response box.
 As students type, the number will count down to show how many more characters they can type.
-A character is counted as any key that is typed (e.g., letters, numbers, or punctuation, excluding spaces). - Students should be aware that they have limited space for their constructed-responses and essays for ELA, just as they would in a paper-based test. - > 5,000 characters for essays (equivalent to two hand-written pages) - New for 2025, for all subject area tests, students may use the notepad in the MCAS Student Kiosk to take notes in addition to using their scratch paper.
+A character is counted as any key that is typed (e.g., letters, numbers, or punctuation, excluding spaces). - Students should be aware that they have limited space for their constructed-responses and essays, just as they would in a paper-based test. - > 1,200 characters for constructed responses (equivalent to one hand-written paragraph) - > 2,500 characters for essays in grades 3-5 (equivalent to one hand-written page) - > 5,000 characters for essays in grades 6-8 and 10 (equivalent to two hand-written pages) - New for 2025, for all subject-area tests, students may use the notepad in the MCAS Student Kiosk to take notes in addition to using their scratch paper.
 The notepad can be resized and if a student's writing fills the box, a scroll bar will appear to allow the student to continue typing.
 Text entered into the notepad will persist for all test questions based on the same information (e.g., an ELA reading passage or a science module).
 This allows students to take notes while first reading the information, and still access those notes when answering subsequent test questions for that shared material.
 For all other questions, text entered into the notepad will not carry over from one question to the next.
-Students should only use the notepad for taking notes and must enter all their actual responses in the response boxes.
+Students should only use the notepad for taking notes and must enter all their actual responses in the response boxes. - NOTE: All notepad text will be lost if a student pauses a test for more than 60 minutes, signs out of a test, submits a test, or if there is a circumstance causing the kiosk to abruptly close (e.g., the device shutting down due to low battery). - To highlight text, students must click the highlighter tool, select a highlighter color (yellow, pink, purple, or green) and then drag the cursor over the text.
+Highlighting will remain on a test question even if a student moves on to other questions.
+Highlighting on a passage will persist on that passage as students move from question to question so students can refer to the highlighting on any test question connected to that shared passage.
+NOTE: All highlights will be lost if a student pauses a test for more than 60 minutes, signs out of a test, submits a test, or if there is a circumstance that abruptly closes the kiosk (e.g., the device shutting down due to low battery). - There is no ability to copy text from an ELA passage or Science module to paste into a response box.
+Students must fully type their responses. - Certain words during the ELA test will have a dotted line above and below them that students may select to display a definition (pop-up glossary feature).